 1. Download and install the CBackup desktop client on your Dell PC.
 Create a new CBackup account, and open the client to log into it.

-2. Click the My Storage section first, then press the Add Clouds button to add a cloud drive account.
+2. Click the My Storage section first, then add a cloud drive account.
 Take a Google Drive account as an example.
 Follow the instructions to grant CBackup to access your Google Drive account.